Chaitanyarai899/Saksham-Web/README.md

 The project aims to be a one stop solution for specially abled individuals as aims to teach sign language via utility of deep learning and computer vision.

-This project promulgates a `pipeline` that `trains` an end-to-end predection model for aircraft maintanace using inputs, experiments by logging the model artifacts, parameters and metrics, `build` them as a web application followed by `dockerizing` them into a container and deploys the application containing trained model artifacts as a docker container into the cloud server with `CI/CD` integration, automated tests and releases.

 ## Languages and Tools

 <div align="">